 This breathable hypoallergenic Moses basket has mesh side panels to aid air circulation and prevent overheating.
 Its innovative design means you can easily remove the bassinet from the frame, and reattach it safely and securely.
 We love the storage basket – so handy for nappies and spare onesies, making night-time changes easier.
 It comes with three hanging toys and an entertainment centre that vibrates, plays soothing sounds and lullabies, and has a soft glow light.

 Made from hypo-allergenic polypropylene instead of wicker, this contemporary Moses basket is ventilated and easy to clean.
 It’s larger than traditional Moses baskets and comes with a luxury quilted mattress and 100% cotton liner included.
-A range of stands are available to buy separately – our testers tried out the Curve Stand (£39.95) which can be used in the fixed bed-height position at night or as a low-level rocking stand for daytime use.
+A range of stands are available to buy separately – our testers tried out the Moses basket and curved stand which can be used in the fixed bed-height position at night or as a low-level rocking stand for daytime use.

-Designed for use with the co-ordinating Mamas and Papas Rocking Stand which is sold separately (£49), this sturdy Moses basket comes with a luxury cotton liner, foam mattress and plush star-printed quilt, so it’s good value for money.
+Designed for use with the co-ordinating Mamas & Papas Rocking Stand which is sold separately, this sturdy Moses basket comes with a luxury cotton liner, foam mattress and plush star-printed quilt, so it’s good value for money.
 The carry handles make it easy to lift but our testers think it’s best for static use in one room as the wicker basket creaks a little when moved, which might wake a light sleeper.